api-platform/docs/laravel/index.md

 ### Middlewares

-It's sometimes convenient to enforce the use of middlewares for all API routes.
+It's sometimes convenient to enforce the use of middleware for all API routes.

 In the following example, we enable the Laravel Sanctum middleware for all API routes: